Bira/octopus-carnival/_drafts/dfrpg-adventurers-thief.md

 function and combat ability.
 The difference here is that their starting success chance in those traditional thief duties is much higher.

-You _can_ take them in a fightier direction if you want, including by getting something that sounds a lot like the classic AD&D Backstab ability, but if your main desire is to deftly weave through a fight while stabbing enemies in sensitive spots more or less at will, you want a Swashbuckler.
+You _can_ take them in a fightier direction if you want, with access to Weapon Master (Knives) and to something that works a lot like the classic AD&D Backstab ability.
+But if your main desire is to have a cool sword and deftly weave through a fight while stabbing enemies in sensitive spots more or less at will, you want a Swashbuckler.

 That said, in games that allow "multiclassing" the Thief does have an easier time becoming a Swashbuckler than almost everyone else.